VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Is there anyway to reward users outside of WooCommerce?=

-Yes, with the VY256 Miner, you can setup up shareholder mining so users get a chance to earn XMR hashes to a specified wallet based on the percentage of the designated points they own.
+Yes, with the VidYen Webminer, you can setup up shareholder mining so users get a chance to earn XMR hashes to a specified wallet based on the percentage of the designated points they own.

 =My users want their rewards in crypto currency rather than in gift cards and virtual items.
 Can you add this?=